soichih/munin-plugin-condor/README.md

 # munin-plugin-condor

-various munin plugins for condor
+Various munin plugins for condor

-## schedd_classad (/var/lib/condor-cron/spool/.schedd_classad)

-Monitors number of jobs running, idle, etc..

-To install, just git clone this project, and create symlink from /etc/munin/plubins directory.
+To install, git clone this project and create symlink in /etc/munin/plugins to various plugin scripts (like condor_schedd) inside the git root directory.

+## condor_schedd

+Monitors number of jobs running, idle, etc.. (just looks at /var/lib/condor-cron/spool/.schedd_classad)

 By default, it monitors /var/lib/condor/spool/.schedd_classad and a few attrbitues.
 Create a config file inside /etc/munin/plugin-conf.d to configre.

 [/etc/munin/plugin-conf.d/munin-plugin-condor]
 ```